(1900 Times Atlas of the World)

 The fiefdom was eventually acquired by the Enghien family who sold it to Venice in 1388.

-Two adjoining towers on the northern side
+Two adjoining towers on the northern side (they are shown also in the image used as background fo this page)

 The fortress is composed of the inner castle corresponding to the ancient acropolis and of a large enclosure surrounding it.
 It is mainly a medieval fortification with many towers of different shape; the northern side of the external walls was strengthened by two massive round towers.